benjyongzh/where-atm-sg/README.md

 - Webscraping with jsdom
 - Using RegEx to filter webscraped data
 - GMaps API (geocoding, nearby places, place detail with ID)
-- Making system design decisions based on user experience and API limitations
+- Making system design decisions based on user experience and API limitations and optimizations
 - Using multiple API calls per bank for better UX
 - react-google-maps API and customizing its styling
 - Mobile-first web design
+- Google Maps API prominence algorithm

 ## To-do list

-- why are some real results not being discovered in this app?
-API prominence?
 - focus on mobile ui first. atmlist only apply for desktop versions, with list on left side as a drawer
-- cull similar ATM overlaps (use PlaceDetail and address?)
+- cull similar ATM overlaps (find atms with same brand group and similar address (same block etc) or close to each other filter out all except closest one.
+Or maybe use API's prominence indexing)
 - Removing API key from client side. react-dotenv?
 - while scrolling atmlist, beyond 20 items, re-search API for next 20 items.
 - click on map to set searchlocation?